Program at A Glance

 Core business courses in the Health Care UST MBA examine business principles, relevant examples and trends from across industries, while class dialogue focuses on how these concepts apply, or must be adapted to, the health care sector.

-27-month hybrid program meeting on campus for four three-day sessions per year
+21-month hybrid program meeting on campus for four to five three-day sessions per year